 Professional demonstrations of EME capability were accomplished shortly after WW II.
-Amateurs were not far behind, with successful reception of EME echoes in 1953 and pioneering two-way contacts made on the 1296, 144 and 432 MHz bands in the 1960s.
-Increased EME activity and advances to other bands came in the 1970s, aided by the availability of reliable low-noise semiconductor devices and significant improvements in the design of Yagi arrays and feed antennas for parabolic dishes.
-These trends accelerated further in the 1980s with the advent of low-noise GaAsFET and HEMT preamplifiers and computer-aided antenna designs, and again after 2000 with the introduction of digital techniques.
-See the sidebar, "Amateur EME Milestones."

-EME QSOs have been made on all amateur bands from 28 MHz to 47 GHz.
-Many operators have made WAC, WAS and even DXCC on one or more of the VHF and UHF bands.
+Amateurs were not far behind, with successful reception of EME echoes in 1953 and pioneering two-way contacts made on the 1296, 144, and 432 MHz bands in the 1960s.
+Increased EME activity and advances to other bands came in the 1970s, aided by the availability of reliable lownoise semiconductor devices and significant improvements in the design of Yagi arrays and feed antennas for parabolic dishes.
+These trends accelerated further in the 1980s with the advent of GaAsFET and HEMT preamplifiers and computer-aided antenna designs, and again after 2000 with the introduction of digital techniques.
+EME QSOs have been made on all amateur bands from 28 MHz to 47 GHz, and many operators have made WAC, WAS, and even DXCC on one or more of the VHF and UHF bands.
 EME is now within the grasp of most serious VHF and UHF operators.